Konnect-Agri/Docs/docs/Tech_Stack/agriculture_data_exchange.md

 1. **User Centricity:** Users should be at the center of any data sharing and should be given adequate control and decision-making power on how data associated with them is shared
 2. **Trustable and IT Act Compliant:** Use digital signatures to guarantee integrity of access permissions given by users in consent flows.
 This avoids security issues faced by existing approaches and also makes the framework fully legal under the IT Act
-3. **Universal Identity:** The technical framework should leverage universal, authenticable, non-repudiable, and digital identities to allow interoperability across service providers.
+3. **Universal Identity:** The technical framework should leverage universal, authenticable, non-repudiable, and digital identities to allow interoperability across service providers
 4. **Granular Control:** The framework should allow users to set permissions and rights for data access at a granular level
 5. **Open Standards Based:** The framework should use open technology and legal standards available in the country.
 It should be agnostic to applications, programming languages, and platform